SHrEE-7/RHCSA_RHEL-8_With-Practice-Questions/README.md

 ## <center>🔥**RHCSA Study Points and Past Exam-Questions**🔥</center>

-### This repository comprises crucial study notes and frequently encountered exam questions.
+### This repository comprises crucial study notes and practice exam questions.
 I've completed courses such as RH124, RH134, and RHCSA Rapid Track.
 I've meticulously studied each concept and documented key insights to enhance Linux skills and knowledge.
 Engaging with practice exam questions provides valuable insights into the exam format, fostering confidence through problem-solving.

 | Index  | Topic                                                                                |
 | ------ | ------------------------------------------------------------------------------------ |